 Impact on fully realized funds: not large for the majority of funds

-Our analysis supports previous findings that the mean IRR can be improved substantially with the use of a credit line, for our sample by 4 percentage points.
-Second, the mean difference is considerably larger than the median difference of 1 percentage point.
-Third, for around 25 percent of the funds, the IRR is reduced by the use of a credit line.
+Our analysis supports previous findings that the mean IRR can be improved substantially with the use of a credit line, for our sample by four percentage points.
+Second, the mean difference is considerably larger than the median difference of one percentage point.
+Third, for around 25 percent of the funds the IRR is reduced by the use of a credit line.

 How is the credit line improved IRR correlated with the original IRR?
-Funds with bad underlying performance hurt their IRRs with the use of a credit line and only very good performing funds can increase their IRR performance significantly.
+Chart 1 gives the answer, and shows funds with bad underlying performance hurt their IRRs with the use of a credit line and only very good performing funds can increase their IRR performance significantly.

 Finally, we look at the carry (as a percentage of fund size), which is slightly reduced in the median case, while it is increased in the mean case.
-The decrease is below 1 percentage point even in the fifth percentile, while there is no change in the carry in the 75th percentile case and large increases over 4 percentage points in the 95th percentile.
+The decrease is below one percentage point even in the fifth percentile, while there is no change in the carry in the 75th percentile case and large increases over four percentage points in the 95th percentile.

-The two charts on carry show on the one hand the carry without and with a credit line, and on the other hand the difference in the carry between the two in relation to the IRR without a credit line.
+Chart 2 compares the carry with and without a credit line, while Chart 3 shows the difference in the carry between the two in relation to the IRR without a credit line.
 For all funds well above the hurdle, the carry is only slightly reduced as some payments have to be made to the credit line provider.
 This disadvantage is more than offset in cases in which a fund’s IRR is around the hurdle.

 Watch out for the impact on interim performance when analyzing funds

-Next, we focus on the impact of a credit line on the interim fund performance.
+Next, we focus on the impact of a credit line on the interim fund performance (See Table 2).
 While the previous results showed that for most funds the use of a credit line does not change the fund performance in a major way for the full lifetime of a fund, the impact on the interim fund performance could be much more pronounced.
 This is due to the fact that over the fund’s lifetime, the credit line has to be paid back.

 In the following, we only focus on funds with vintage years between 2010 to 2014 as the interim impact on the fund performance of a credit line is dependent on the valuations of the unrealized investments.
 As mark-to-market valuation has only been adapted in the industry in recent years, focusing on old vintages could lead to misleading results.